|

 growing quite frustrated."

-It's kind of hard to believe that Brother Damian has ever committed
+It's kind of hard to believe

 a sin, what with the monkish cowl, his suffering, hounddog-like eyes, his